ribeiromatheus/FinDev/README.md

-# Find dev
+# FinDev
 **Find devs near you**.

-Find dev it's a web and mobile app to find devs near you that you can do what you'd like to do. e.g., ask for some help, job offer, etc.
+FinDev it's a web and mobile app to find devs near you that you can do what you'd like to do. e.g., ask for some help, job offer, etc.

 ## Tecnologies
 - Node.js